plan44/p44features/README.md

 - The "modules" array defines the splitflaps to be used.
 - *name* is a handle for the module to access it with the *position* command later (see below).
-- *module_address* is the module address of the splitflap module (for SBB modules, usually written onto a yellow sticker on the module itself, but as the address can be reprogrammed the sticker might not be correct in all cases).
+- *module_address* is the module address of the splitflap module (for SBB (Swiss Railways) modules, usually written onto a yellow sticker on the module itself, but as the address can be reprogrammed, the sticker might not be correct in all cases).
 - the "type" field specifies the module kind. *hour* and *minute* are basically the same as *40* and *62*, however the flap indices are made to match the actual numerical display (the flaps are not in strict ascending order in those modules). *40* and *62* are for generic modules with 40 and 62 flaps, resp.

 #### Set splitflap positions